 Interested to find your UK ancestors?
 Want to find as much information about them as you possibly can?
 Well, then you will want to read my guide to the UK census online.

-There are several sites that you can explore and I will show you the best ones for you to visit.
+There are several sites that you can explore and I want to show you the best ones for you to visit.

-- Free Census Records Online (includes FamilySearch and FreeCen)
+- Free Census Records Online – FamilySearch and FreeCen

-- Ancestry, FindMyPast, and MyHeritage
+- Paid Genealogy Search Sites – Ancestry, FindMyPast, and MyHeritage

 - National Archives UK